bduval2/ovaview-app/Architecture.md

 * Peace of mind for user knowing any entity not holding the unique identifier is unable to read data.
 * Increased simplicity to secure all possible vulnerabilities.

-### Exclusion of Third Party Cookies
+### Exclusion of Cookies

 We exclude the usage of third party cookies in our webapp.
 This means that there our system does not create any cookies on the user's device that communicates with any domain outside of ours.
-We exclusively use one first party cookie to remember a user's login session for up to 30 days.
+Moreover, we also ensure the lack of cookies mean that even we are not collecting any data on the user while they use our service.

 This architectural design policy offers no tradeoffs with respect to user privacy.
-One could argue this implementation has one negative.
+One could argue this implementation negatively impacts user convenience.

 * Users will not have the option of receiving advertisements outside our domain specifically enhanced from the data they submitted to our system.
+* Users will be required to log in every time they start a new session.

 An alternative decision we could have made would have been to make use of third-party cookies to communicate information with other domains.
 To put bluntly, we rejected this option swiftly for the following disadvantage.